In Louisiana and throughout the U.S., there are all kinds of traffic tickets and various penalties that come with them.

 Some traffic tickets require a mandatory appearance in which the alleged offender is required to appear in court.

-If a mandatory appearance is required for your supposed traffic offense, you cannot simply pay the ticket and move on with life; you must show up in court for the matter to be heard.
+If a mandatory appearance is required for your ticket, you cannot simply pay the ticket and move on with life; you (or someone on your behalf) must show up in court for the matter to be heard.

 If you are ticketed for switching lanes without using your blinker or speeding slightly in excess of the posted speed limit, you probably won’t be forced to appear in court.
 However, if your traffic offense is considered to be particularly egregious, you might have a mandatory appearance.

 Some examples of violations where appearance is required include:

 - Speeding greater than 15 over the Posted Limit

 - Careless Operation/Failure to Maintain Control of Vehicle (Car Accidents)